Penny fights to hold union to its duty after officials sabotaged her grievance

 “Union officials didn’t want to represent our client because she wasn’t a union member, but Pennsylvania law says public-sector unions have a duty to fairly represent everyone in a bargaining union—members and nonmembers alike.
 The court’s ruling safeguards the right of public employees to sue a union when it abuses them, and we look forward to helping Penny hold AFSCME officials accountable in court.” –Nathan McGrath, president and general counsel for the Fairness Center

 Gustafson v.
-AFSCME, Council 13 is under consideration for appeal by the Supreme Court of Pennsylvania.
+AFSCME, Council 13 is before the Cambria County Court of Common Pleas.

 December 23, 2023: “The lawsuit, filed in May 2021 by the Fairness Center, alleges Council 13 of the American Federation of State, County and Municipal Employees, or AFSCME, violated its duty of fair representation when it negotiated an unfavorable settlement without the consent of the worker it involved, Penny Gustafson.”